 The Wendy Klag Center for Autism & Developmental Disabilities is proud to be one of six U.S. sites for the Study to Explore Early Development, a research project funded by the federal Centers for Disease Control and Prevention to find the causes of autism that may be related to genetic and environmental risk factors.

-Enrollment in SEED II began in spring 2012.
-Some families in Baltimore City and Anne Arundel, Baltimore, Carroll, Cecil, Harford, Howard, Montgomery, and Prince George's counties who have a child ages 2 to 5 will receive a mailed invitation to take part in SEED II.
-However, families who live in those areas and have a 2- to 5-year-old with a documented developmental delay (including an autism spectrum disorder) may contact SEED II directly if they wish to enroll.
-Participating families receive no-cost developmental testing by researchers.
+As in SEED II, some families in Baltimore City and Anne Arundel, Baltimore, Carroll, Cecil, Harford, Howard, Montgomery, and Prince George's counties who have a child ages 2 to 5 will receive a mailed invitation to take part.

 Read more about this national research study here